BAAI-EI-DATA/RoboDriver/README_SO101.md

 ## 3. Record Data

-You need to unplug all camera and robotic arm data interfaces first, then plug in the head camera.
+First unplug all camera and arm USB connections.
+Then plug in the head camera.

 ```
 ls /dev/video*
 ```

-you can see:
+You should see:

 ```
 /dev/video0 /dev/video1
 ```

-If you see other indices, please make sure that all other cameras have been disconnected from the computer.
-If you are unable to remove them, please modify the camera index in the YAML file.
+If you see other indices, make sure all other cameras are disconnected.
+If you cannot remove them, update the camera index in the YAML file.

-then plug in the head camera.
+Then plug in the wrist camera.

 ```
 ls /dev/video*
 ```

-you can see:
+You should see:

 ```
 /dev/video0 /dev/video1 /dev/video2 /dev/video3
 ```

-now, you finish camera connect.
+Now camera connections are ready.

 Next, connect the robotic arm by first plugging in the leader arm's USB interface.